AusDTO/dta-website/pages/what-we-do/policies-and-programs/women-in-it.md

 <h4>Nominations and cost</h4>
 <p>Nominations for this program are open from 17 July to 9 August 2018.</p>

 <p>At this stage, we’re only seeking nominations for mentors.
-CIOs can nominate themselves or HR managers can nominate CIOs by emailing [womeninIT@digital.gov.au](mailto:womeninIT@digital.gov.au).</p>
+CIOs can nominate themselves or HR managers can nominate CIOs by emailing <a href=mailto:"womeninIT@digital.gov.au">womeninIT@digital.gov.au</a>.</p>

 <p>The program costs $2750 per mentee (including GST but excluding travel).
 There is no charge for a mentor’s involvement.</p>